MIT professor calls for emotion-reading computers to 'help humanity'

-Speaking on the first day of New Scientist Live, Picard shared some of the work she was producing with the company she founded, Affective Computing Research Group, which studies and develops systems and devices that can recognise, interpret, process, and simulate human affects.
+Speaking on the first day of New Scientist Live, Picard shared some of the work she was producing with the non-profit MIT research group she founded, Affective Computing Research Group, which studies and develops systems and devices that can recognise, interpret, process, and simulate human affects.

 Early on, the goal used to be producing computers aimed at reading human emotions as accurately as possible but soon Picard realised that as a goal, that was not sufficient.